eic/edpm/README.md

 2. **ejpm is not a requirment** for e<sup>JANA</sup>.
 It is not a part of e<sup>JANA</sup> build system and one can compile and install e<sup>JANA</sup> without ejpm

-**Design features**

-* External:
-    * ejpm is written in pure python with minimum dependencies (2 and 3 compatible)
-    * CLI (command line interface) - provides users with commands to manipulate packets
-    * JSON database stores the current state of installation and packets locations.

-* Under the hood:
-    * Each packet has a single python file that defines how it will be installed and configured
-    * Each such file is easy to read of modify by users in case they would love to
-    * Installation steps written in a style close to Dockerfile (same command names, etc)

 Users are pretty much encouraged to change the code and everything is done here to be user-change-friendly